 The Dun Mountain Track

 From the Dun Saddle, we took the Dun Mountain Track back down to the Maitai Dam.
 The signage read 3.5 hours, but it took us just over 2 hours from here – around 10 km I’d guess.

 The Dun Mountain track is a walking and mountain biking track.
 It’s probably very exciting to mountain bike, and much less exciting if you’re walking.
 I enjoyed it marginally more on the descent than I had when I hiked up it 9 months ago, but only because it wasn’t raining.
 The views were nice though.

-The trail wasn’t difficult, and had us following a mostly straight section for a KM or so before a short forested area, which was a bit wet following the gully down.
+The trail wasn’t difficult and had us following a mostly straight section for a kilometre or so before a short forested area, which was a bit wet following the gully down.
 Then it was out into the open again and descending the zig-zagged trail to the Maitai River.

-We had a great day (7 hours including breaks and lunch) on the Dew Lakes and Dun Mountain Loop!
-On a summer’s day it would be cool to spend longer on top of Dun Mountain exploring, and even go over to Copermine Saddle, Rocks hut and up to the Rocks.
+We had a great day (7 hours including breaks and lunch).
+On a summer’s day, it would be cool to spend longer on top of Dun Mountain exploring, and even go over to Coppermine Saddle, Rocks hut and up to the Rocks.
 There are so many potential options from here – I will definitely be back.

 Other walks close to Nelson: